peterhoward42/qt-layout-gen/docs/reference_manual-2.md

                             # I am a comment also
           layout            hbox

+## Using Objects you Instantiated Externally
+The builder can incorporate objects you have instantiated somewhere else in your code into the layout hierarchies it makes.
+This is useful for objects with more complex construction needs, and when introducing the builder incrementally to existing code.

+    my_widget      ?CustomWidget

+This syntax will make the builder introspect your running code to find an object of the *CustomWidget* class (or subclass), that you have **already** instantiated in your program and referred to with a variable called *my_widget*, or an attribute called *my_widget*.
+For example:

+    my_widget = CustomWidget(), or
+    something.my_widget = CustomWidget()

+> The builder finds the object you are referring to with the help of Python's
+> garbage collector - which knows about every object that exists in your program.

+Nb.
+It raises an error if it finds more than one object that qualifies.
 ## Incomplete or Multiple Hierarchies

 You can build multiple, (unrelated) hierarchies like this: